AvatarJoshi/smart_waiver/README.md

 - `email_body` - line that precedes the body text.
 - `{name}` - placeholder in the body text where the recipient's name will be inserted.

-### Final Notes:
-- Both notebooks are designed to work together, with the Smart Waiver Notebook identifying the volunteers who haven't signed the waiver, and the Smart Gmail Notebook sending them email reminders.
-- Ensure that you adhere to all relevant privacy and permission requirements when handling personal data.

-By following the instructions and understanding the code explanations, users should be able to successfully set up and utilize this system using their Google accounts and personalized information.